pbs-students/pbs-challenges/galli-a/README.md

 The solution is in the file `pbs152-challenge_solution.sh`.

 Apart from copying Bart's handling of the pager options, the only improvement is the handling of negative values for the input, left as a drawback in the previous solution.
-After some investigation, I took a leaf out of `git`'s book, as explained in [episode 106](https://pbs.bartificer.net/pbs106.html#retrieving-a-file-from-the-past-with-git-checkout) of PBS, where it is explained that `git` uses a special `--` flag to indicate when to move between two different types of arguments.
+In fact, argumetns starting with a `-` *can* be used, provided that they are preceded by the `--` flag, which signals to `getopts` to stop processing flags.
+This is actually a standard feature fo many terminal commands.

-So now my solution is able to accept negative values as input, provided it is preceded by the special `--` flag which, if present, **must** be after all other flags.
+So changed my solution to also accept negative number in the regex.

 So, in the base case running